 It may seem like I'm doing a lot of fried food these days, and I suppose that's true.
 But I just (a) got a new deep fryer, (b) rendered a whole lot of beef tallow, and (c) ordered a gallon of palm oil and five gallons of expeller-pressed coconut oil.
 So I'm having fun playing.

 Plus, it's tough when you've got a toddler on your hands who's addicted to French fries.
 So addicted, that anytime we go to a restaurant and anyone at the table orders fries, she refuses to eat anything else.

 It turns out that clams have more iron than any other food.
 In one 2.5 ounce serving of clams, you get a whopping 21 mg of iron.
-That's almost 3 times as much iron as chicken liver (8.7 mg for 2.5 ounces) and almost 9 times as much as beef (2.4 mg).
+That's almost 3 times more iron than chicken liver (8.7 mg for 2.5 ounces) and almost 9 times more than beef (2.4 mg).

 Makes a plate of clams — enough for a toddler's meal (contains about 42 mg of iron — toddlers need about 7 mg per day according to the RDA)

-A few turns of fresh grounded black pepper
+- A few turns of freshly ground black pepper

-2. Put the sprouted flour in another bowl and mix in the salt and pepper.
+- Add the flour to another bowl and mix in the salt and pepper.